British Open returns to Troon as Trump-owned Turnberry waits - WHIZ News

 He said Royal St. George’s is expected to draw more than 200,000 fans, many of them from the London area and south, which would top the 183,000 who attended the last time there in 2011.

+“That is our ambition, to keep growing that,” Slumber said.
+“It grows the importance of the Open, the size of the Open, and I think creates the atmosphere of what we’re trying to do, which is create one of the world’s greatest sporting championships. … Turnberry is difficult from an infrastructure basis, and that is something that we are openly talking with government about how that can be improved.”

-Turnberry is famous for the “Duel in the Sun” in 1977 when it first hosted the Open and Watson defeated Jack Nicklaus with a birdie on the final hole.
-Because of the limited roads into Turnberry, it went from 1994, when Nick Price won the Open, until 2009 before hosting another.
+Turnberry is famous for the “Duel in the Sun” in 1977 — when it first hosted the Open — with Watson defeating Jack Nicklaus with a birdie on the final hole.
+No one else was within 10 shots.
+Greg Norman won in 1986 and Nick Price in 1994, but then it was another 25 years before the next one because of limited roads into Turnberry.

+Slumbers referred to Turnberry as arguably the “two or three we have for the Open.”
+He also said the last time there in 2009, the crowd was 130,000.

 COURSES ON THE OPEN ROTATION AND WHEN IT WAS LAST PLAYED